btbytes/nim-cookbook/index.md

 After all, there is nothing like writing an actual program to learn a new programming language.

+Effort is made ensure that the code shown here is correct and compiles to produce the desired result.
+You can look at the ["code"](https://github.com/btbytes/nim-cookbook/tree/master/code) directory for the complete source listing.

 **Table of contents**

 * [Basics](basics.html) -- variables, constants, immutables; conditionals, looping.